ahrjarrett/mostly-adequate/README.md

-solutions to problemsets in the Mostly Adequate Guide to Functional Programming by Professor Franklin Frisby
+solutions to problemsets from *The Mostly Adequate Guide to Functional Programming* by Professor Franklin Frisby